Home › Label Printer Comparison

 What is the best label printer for small business barcodes?

-For most small businesses, the Rollo Wireless is the best overall choice: non-proprietary labels, wireless, Shopify and Amazon compatible, and reasonably priced at $100–$150.
-For QR codes specifically, the Brother QL-820NWB's 300 DPI output is superior.
+For most small businesses, the Rollo Wireless is the best overall choice: non-proprietary labels, wireless, Shopify and Amazon compatible.
+For QR codes, the Brother QL-820NWB's 300 DPI output is superior for small code sizes.

 Do I need a special printer to print QR codes?

-No — any printer that produces clear, high-contrast output works.
-For the best results at small sizes (under 2 cm square), use a 300 DPI thermal printer like the Brother QL-820NWB or DYMO LabelWriter 550.
-For standard barcode and QR code sizes (2 cm and above), any 203 DPI printer is adequate.
+No — any printer with clear high-contrast output works.
+For reliable results at small sizes under 2 cm, use a 300 DPI thermal printer like the Brother QL-820NWB or DYMO LabelWriter 550.
+For QR codes 2 cm and above, any 203 DPI printer is adequate.

 What label printer works with Shopify?

 DYMO LabelWriter 550 and Rollo Wireless both have the best Shopify integration.
-DYMO is Shopify's officially recommended printer and has the smoothest plug-and-print experience.
-Rollo works well with Shopify too and is cheaper to run due to non-proprietary labels.
+DYMO is Shopify's officially recommended printer with the smoothest experience.
+Rollo is cheaper to run due to non-proprietary labels.

 Are proprietary label cartridges a problem?

-For low-volume use, no — the convenience of DYMO or Brother cartridges is genuine.
-For businesses printing 50+ labels per day, the ongoing cost of proprietary label stock is significant.
+For low-volume use, no — the convenience is real.
+For businesses printing 50+ labels per day, the ongoing cost of proprietary stock is significant.
 Non-proprietary printers (Rollo, Zebra) accept rolls from any supplier at 40–70% lower cost per label.

 What DPI do I need for barcodes and QR codes?

-203 DPI is adequate for standard barcode and QR code sizes (2 cm and above) in most applications.
-300 DPI is recommended if you are printing small QR codes under 2 cm, fine-detail labels, or codes at the minimum scan size for your application.
-For GS1 retail compliance, 203 DPI meets the standard minimum.
+203 DPI is adequate for standard sizes (2 cm and above).
+300 DPI is recommended for QR codes under 2 cm, fine-detail labels, or codes at the minimum scan size.
+For GS1 retail compliance, 203 DPI meets the minimum standard.